Futurama Porn Story: The Ghost of Shipping Future Chapter 1

 yawned and stretched her arms out, cricking her neck.
 God that

-, she thought, and opened her eye.
+felt good, she thought, and opened her eye.
 Her alarm clock said

 6:00 a.m.; time to get up.